Polyx10/CTB2MD/index.md

 # Migrate Your Notes from Cherrytree to Obsidian [macOS Only]

+⚠️ **This is a macOS-only application**

-CTB2MD is the perfect tool for users looking to migrate their knowledge base from Cherrytree to Obsidian while preserving their notes' structure and formatting.
+CTB2MD is the perfect tool for macOS users looking to migrate their knowledge base from Cherrytree to Obsidian while preserving their notes' structure and formatting.

 ## Why Choose CTB2MD?